izgzhen/logix/docs/Unwrap.md

 ### The ideas behind the unwrapping process

-And I needs to give your a more abstract view of this method.
+And I need to give you a more abstract view of this method.
 From the formal example above, we can see that there seem to be **some kind of chain**, which links the propositions together.
 All usual

 Step|Proposition|Reason
 --- | --------- | ----